jakedgrant/TokCleaner/Shared (Extension)/Resources/RULES.md

 ## How It Works

-TokCleaner uses Safari's `declarativeNetRequest` API to remove tracking parameters from URLs **before** the page loads.
+Paramless uses Safari's `declarativeNetRequest` API to remove tracking parameters from URLs **before** the page loads.
 The rules are defined in `rules.json` and are platform-specific to ensure we only remove tracking parameters while preserving functional parameters.

 ### Architecture